mitjafelicijan/abtts/README.md

 - First you need to create [UnrealSpeech](https://unrealspeech.com/) account.
 - Create an API Token and store.
 You will need it for this.
 - Generate first book that is provided with this repository.
+Use the API token in `US_BEARER` variable like in example below.

 ```sh
 US_BEARER="CW5RhoOX..." python3 abtts.py --book-folder=books/armageddon-2419/